 Most Iowa residents who wish to earn a CDL receive professional training from one of the state's many community colleges.
 Some programs offer hours of classroom and driving instruction over a period of many weeks to prepare students for the CDL written test and driving exam.
 In some cases, students may also rent a vehicle to use when taking their CDL driving test.

 Since the Iowa Department of Transportation does not administer education programs for commercial drivers, you'll need to contact your local educational institution for information about course requirements, tuition, and enrollment dates.

 To earn your commercial driver's license, you'll need to complete both a written exam and a supervised driving evaluation.
 CDL driving tests are available by appointment at Iowa Department of Transportation driver's license sites.
 County treasurer license sites do not offer the supervised driving exam.

-You must self-certify your type of vehicle operation with the Iowa MVD by January 2014.
+You must self-certify your type of vehicle operation with the Iowa MVD.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 If you choose Non-Excepted Interstate, you must provide the MVD with a federal medical certificate.